xpsi-group/xpsi/changelog.d/README.rst

   select the ``no-changelog-needed`` label in GitHub.
   * To actually generate the changelog using the news fragments, select the ``ready-for-changelog`` label in GitHub.
 Note that this is only to be run during a minor feature update and not for every PR merge into main.
+Once this is executed by ``github-actions[bot]`` will create another commit deleting all the towncrier news fragment files and updating the ``CHANGELOG.rst`` file.
+Note that changes made on the branch locally following this commit will incur a merge conflict between local and remote versions of the branch.
+This can be typically be resolved by running ``git pull --rebase origin <branch-name>`` locally and then pushing local changes.

 If you are unsure what pull request type to use, don't hesitate to ask in your PR.